The dates for the 2022-23 UEFA Europa Conference League, Europe's No. 3 club competition, have…

-Starting with the 2021-22 European football season, the powers that be have created yet another continental competition, the UEFA Europa Conference League.
-It will be the third-tier offering underneath the UEFA Champions League and UEFA Europa League.
+The European soccer powers have created yet another continental competition, the UEFA Europa Conference League.
+It is the third-tier offering underneath the UEFA Champions League and UEFA Europa League.

 So let’s answer the questions, what is the UEFA Europa Conference League, and how will it work?